MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/MFP-Ionic-MobileApp/Readme.md

   Follow the following steps to test the functionality of the app:

   - When the app starts it will ask for you to log in.
-You can use the default credentials or use “demo” for both the username and password.
+You can use the default credentials or use the same username and password.
   - Create a new customer - on the search screen, you can touch the plus button in the upper right hand corner to add a new customer.
 You will be able to add their name, plate, make, model, and vin.
   - On the search screen, press the search button with no filter and no text and you will see the new customer you created.
   - If you select the customer on the search screen, it will take you to the customer detail screen.
 You can add a customer visit to the customer by pressing the plus button.